estherrolf/p-es/README.md

-Code for experiments in "Post-Estimation Smoothing: a Simple Baseline for Learning with Side Information," authors Esther Rolf, Michael I. Jordan, Benjamin Recht.
+Code for experiments in "Post-Estimation Smoothing: a Simple Baseline for Learning with Side Information".

 This repo is in progress, and will be updated shortly.
 Stay tuned!